Database Performance, Monitoring and Management with dbWatch

 Automate tasks to save time

-dbWatch Control Center has a feature called automated setting adjustment.
-With this feature, you can modify settings like max memory to match historical trends and current usage patterns.
+dbWatch Control Center has a feature called automated maintenance.
+With this feature, you can automate maintenance and modify settings like max memory to match historical trends and current usage patterns.
 In larger environments, this can be very useful in reducing the effort needed by the DBA group to keep up with constantly changing workloads.

-Another way to save time is with templates. dbWatch Control Center is delivered with several customizable templates that can be applied to a target instance.
+Another way to save time for database management is with templates. dbWatch Control Center is delivered with several customizable templates that can be applied to a target instance.
 This feature allows for a very quick rollout of new instances.
-Just point dbWatch Control Center at a new instance, choose a template and relax as dbWatch Control Center sets all the best practice settings and maintenance plans (backups, statistics updates, index defragmentation, consistency checks) that match your needs.
+Just point dbWatch Control Center at a new instance and choose a template. dbWatch Control Center sets all the best practice settings and maintenance plans.
+This includes backups, statistics updates, index defragmentation, consistency checks, etc. that match your needs.
 This feature is very useful when a new group of servers is installed for a project as it can be applied to many servers at once.

 As a DBA who specializes in Microsoft SQL Server, I really love this feature.
 Every once in a while, I get asked to look at a different DBMS for one reason or another, but I know so little about Postgres or Oracle.
-With dbWatch Control Center, I can just choose a default template for that type of instance -- written by an expert in that DBMS -- and know that I'm meeting best practices.
+With dbWatch Control Center, I can just choose a default template for that type of instance — written by an expert in that DBMS — and know that I’m meeting database management best practices.

 Speaking of new instances, other products require an additional product license to help keep your DBMS instance inventory up to date.
 Not so with dbWatch Control Center as this feature is included at no additional charge.
 Let it scan the network to look for new instances of which the DBA might not yet be aware.
 If you find one, apply a template!